ChemistryIQChemistryIQ

 Thermodynamics studies energy changes in chemical reactions.
 Learn enthalpy, entropy, Gibbs free energy, Hess's law, and predict whether reactions are spontaneous.

-Solve Thermodynamics Problems with AI
+Study Thermodynamics with AI

 Key Concepts